Comparing the degrees of incompatibility inherent in probabilistic physical theories

-We note that in the proof of Theorem \ref{th:main} we have used quantum observables acting on an arbitrarily high (but finite) dimensional (but finite) Hilbert space.
-We can again ask if this is a necessary trick in order to reach the conclusion $J_{QT}= \triangle$.
-Since two mutually unbiased bases are expected to be among the most incompatible observables in a fixed dimension $d$, our construction suggests that the conclusion $J_{QT}=\triangle$ can be reached only if one considers arbitrarily high dimensions.
-A proof of this fact is, however, lacking.

-We show finally that the conclusion $J_{QT}=\triangle$ can be reached by using a \emph{single pair} of incompatible observables if we consider an infinite dimensional system and observables with infinite number of outcomes.
+Using the ideas of the proof of Theorem 1, we can also show that the conclusion $J_{QT}=\triangle$ can be reached by using a \emph{single pair} of incompatible observables if we consider an infinite dimensional system and observables with a countably infinite number of outcomes.

 Let $\hi$ be an infinite dimensional Hilbert space and write it as a direct sum of finite $d$-dimensional Hilbert spaces $\hi_d$, $\hi=\bigoplus_{d=2}^\infty \hi_d$.
 In each $\hi_d$ consider a pair of mutually unbiased orthonormal bases $\{\varphi^d_{j}\}_{j=0}^{d-1}$ and $\{\psi^d_{k}\}_{k=0}^{d-1}$, where the latter is obtained from the first one by the formula \eqref{eq:fourier}.
 We define two POVMs $\No_{1}$ and $\No_{2}$ via